scrumpy/tiptap-docs/api/classes.md

   defined in the schema is ignored.

 #### emptyDocument
-- **Details**: contains the initial Prosemirror document specification used to render  an empty document.
+- **Details**: contains the initial ProseMirror document specification used to render  an empty document.
 You may override it with a custom schema.
 - **Type:**: `object`
 - **Required:**: `false`
 - **Default:**